ssh4net/DNG-CMake/README.md

 ### WSL2 Users

-Make sure you have the latest Ubuntu distribution and all packages are up to date:
+Make sure you have the latest distribution and all packages are up to date:
 ```bash
 sudo apt update && sudo apt upgrade
 ```